Gavin-Soady/Gavin-Soady-Big-Bank/README.md

-Welcome to the Glitch Template 1
+Welcome to the Big Bank Portfolio Tracker
 ================================

-A starter project for learning Glitch.
+Big Banks Wealth Management program has a created a tool to allow to track your stock portfolio or stocks that are of interest.

-This is an Express.js project, designed to work well with the Glitch development environment.
-It includes basic express setup, templating, routing and session support.
+Simply select the stocks you want to 'Follow' and 'Unfollow' the stocks you don't.